Handling Cross-border Family Disputes involving Children

 Does EU law apply in England & Wales after Brexit?

-Before Brexit, EU law applied to cross-border disputes involving British citizens in England & Wales and EU citizens.
-However, since Brexit, EU law no longer applies to cases held in family courts in England or Wales relating to cross-border divorce, separation or child-related issues.
+Prior to Brexit, EU law was applicable to cross-border disputes involving British citizens in England & Wales and EU citizens.
+However, since Brexit, EU law no longer applies to cases held in family courts in England or Wales relating to cross-border divorce, separation or child related issues.
 Cross-border separation or divorce can be complex, particularly where children of a marriage are concerned.
 Family disputes often include disagreements over child custody, or where the child’s domicile should be.
 Parental child abduction can occur, even more worrying and stressful if both parents live in different countries.
-In disputes involving children, the Court of England & Wales adheres to the 1980 Hague Convention on the Civil Aspects of International Child Abduction and the 1996 Hague Protection of Children Convention when it comes to child placement.
+In disputes involving children, the court of England & Wales adheres to the 1980 Hague Convention on the Civil Aspects of International Child Abduction and the 1996 Hague Protection of Children Convention when it comes to child placement.
 The Hague Conference is recognised and abided by in both the EU and the UK.

 View our guide to cross-border disputes involving children here.